Domestic Abuse Matters

 Domestic abuse causes significant harm and constitutes a considerable proportion of overall crime.
 On average the police receive an emergency call relating to domestic abuse every 30 seconds.

-Women’s Aid have worked with the College of Policing and other organisations to develop, pilot and deliver a new training programme for the police force which works to improve the response given to survivors of domestic abuse.
+Women’s Aid has worked with the College of Policing and other organisations to develop, pilot and deliver a new training programme for the police force, which works to improve the response given to survivors of domestic abuse.
 The Domestic Abuse Matters programme works holistically to offer whole force, sustainable change.

 In 2014 a report by HMIC found that the overall police response to victims of domestic abuse was not good enough, despite considerable improvements over the last decade.
 The report said: “In too many forces there are weaknesses in the service provided to victims; some of these are serious and this means that victims are put at unnecessary risk.
 Many forces need to take action now.”

 Almost all police and crime commissioners have identified domestic abuse as a priority in their Police and Crime Plans but “this stated intent is not translating into operational reality in most forces.
 Tackling domestic abuse too often remains a poor relation to acquisitive crime and serious organised crime.”